sorani-dev/djangogirls_django_tutorial/README.md

 - create a super user for admin login
 `python manage.py createsuperuser`
 then answer all the questions.
+- move the static files.
+On the command line: `python manage.py collectstatic`.
+When asked for confirmation answer `yes`.

 5. run the develepment server `python manage.py runserver`. it will run on localhodt port 8000 by default. if the is a pid error because subprocesses are not supported, use the `--noreload` command.
 Note: if you do that you will have to cut and start the server again each time a file is changed.